 In Minnesota, grandparent custody cases typically fall under the scope of third-party custody.
 To achieve custody, grandparents must demonstrate that children have been abandoned, neglected, or have otherwise suffered extraordinary circumstances that place grandparent custody above the court’s stated priority of maintaining strong parent-child relationships.

 Divorce should not harm your relationship with your grandchildren.
-Look to the team at the Brown Law Offices for assistance with grandparent custody and visitation.
+Look to the team at the law firm of Barna, Guzy & Steffen, Ltd. for assistance with grandparent custody and visitation.